MedicalResearch.com Interview with:

 Medical Research: What is the background for this study?

 Dr. Steffens: Back pain is a leading cause of disease burden globally.
-At present, a variety of interventions, such as exercise, education, back belts and shoe insoles, are commonly prescribed to prevent an episode of low back pain.
+At present, a variety of interventions, such as getting a mattress that can help with back pain, exercise, education, back belts and shoe insoles, are commonly prescribed to prevent an episode of low back pain.
 Guidelines lack clear recommendations for prevention of low back pain and the effectiveness of the range of possible prevention strategies for low back pain is not clear.
 Our study aimed to investigate the effectiveness of these interventions for prevention of low back pain.

 Medical Research: What are the main findings?